Bourgain's condition, sticky Kakeya, and new examples: Introduction

-$T_{\phi_{n,\rest}}^\lambda$ becomes the Fourier extension operator for the paraboloid.
-In that case we obtain the Fourier restriction problem, and the conjectured range for \eqref{eq: op boundedness} is $p > \frac{2n}{n-1}$.
-By choosing
+$T_{\phi_{n,\rest}}^\lambda$ is the Fourier extension operator for the paraboloid.
+In that case we obtain the Fourier restriction problem in dimension $n$, and the conjectured range for \eqref{eq: op boundedness} is $p > \frac{2n}{n-1}$.
+If \eqref{eq: op boundedness} holds for the phase function

-$T_{\phi_{n,\BR}}^\lambda$ becomes the \emph{reduced} Bochner--Riesz operator.
-This language was used in \cite{DaiOscillatory} for Carleson--Sj\"olin operators on a manifold, where the Bochner--Riesz operator is the special case of $\R^n$ with the standard metric as the manifold.
-If \eqref{eq: op boundedness} holds with $\phi=\phi_{n,\BR}$ for all $p > \frac{2n}{n-1}$, then the Bochner--Riesz conjecture is true (see \cite{DaiOscillatory} for an exposition of this connection).
+for all $p > \tfrac{2n}{n-1}$, it is known that the Bochner-Riesz conjecture holds in dimension $n$.
+See \cite[Section 2]{BRoldapproachrevisited} for an explanation of the Bochner-Riesz conjecture and this reduction.
 These examples begin to demonstrate the importance of the following more refined question. \begin{question} For which H\"ormander-type phase functions $\phi$ does $T_\phi^\lambda$ satisfy \eqref{eq: op boundedness} for all $p > \frac{2n}{n-1}$? \end{question}

-Going forward, we will often write \emph{phase function} to mean H\"ormander-type phase function.
+We will often write \emph{phase function} to mean H\"ormander-type phase function.
 As shown by H\"ormander, the answer to Question \ref{question: best-case Hormander} is all phase functions in the $n = 2$ case \cite{HormanderOriginal}.
 However Bourgain proved that \eqref{eq: op boundedness} fails for a \emph{generic} phase function in the $n = 3$ case \cite{BourgainSeveralVariables}.
 This construction was later generalized to all $n \geq 3$ by Guo--Wang--Zhang \cite{HormanderDichotomy}: if $\phi$ is a phase function such that for some $(\x,\xi) \in M \times \Sigma$,

 then \eqref{eq: op boundedness} fails for all